kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.521   Float landing conditions.

-If certification for float operation is requested, the rotorcraft, with floats, must be designed to withstand the following loading conditions (where the limit load factor is determined under §27.473(b) or assumed to be equal to that determined for wheel landing gear):
+If certification for float operation is requested, the rotorcraft, with floats, must be designed to withstand the following loading conditions (where the limit load factor is determined under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.473   Ground loading conditions and assumptions.|§27.473]](b) or assumed to be equal to that determined for wheel landing gear):

 \(a\) Up-load conditions in which—